 Breweries

-Satulah Mountain Brewing Company.
 Located right in downtown Highlands (just a few blocks from Main Street), is the only brewery in town.
-And though dogs aren’t allowed inside, they do have a dog friendly patio.
 The atmosphere is very chill and laid back.
 I tend to like breweries that don’t serve food the best since they tend to be more focused on the atmopshere and the beer than worrying about being a restaurant.
 And Satulah fit that bill nicely.

 Hiking